I had a Cesarean section and gave birth naturally and this is my opinion on both

 There is no 'right' way to give birth.

-The reality is none of this matters as long as mum and baby are happy and healthy but yet there is an obsession over how a baby is brought into the world.
+The reality is that none of this matters as long as mum and baby are happy and healthy, yet there remains an obsession over how a baby is brought into the world.